theraot/Theraot/readme.md

       - Bucket : A fixed-size wait-free collection.
       - FixedSizeHashBucket : A fixed-size wait-free hash based dictionary.
       - FixedSizeQueueBucket : A fixed-size wait-free queue.
+      - FixedSizeSetBucket : A fixed-size wait-free set.
       - HashBucket : A lock-free hash based dictionary.
       - LazyBucket : A fixed-size wait-free lazy initialized collection.
       - QueueBucket : A lock-free queue.
+      - SetBucket : A lock-free set.
+      - WeakDelegateSet : A lock-free set of weak references to delegates.
+      - WeakEvent : A weak event implementation.
+      - WeakSetBucket : A lock-free set of weak references.
     - Extensions : A huge plus beyond Linq.
     - Progressive* : A set of classes that walk an IEnumerable<T> on demand and cache the result.
   - Theraot.Core
     - ActionHelper : A helper class with Lazy static Noop and Throw Actions.
     - ComparerExtensions : A helper class with Extension Methods for IComparer<T>
     - EnumHelper : A helper class for enums.
+    - EqualityComparerHelper<T> : A helper class to create IEqualityComparer for multiple types.
+[See Note 1]
     - FuncHelper : A helper class with Lazy static Default, Return and Throw Funcs.
     - NumericHelper : A helper class with A lot of functions from integer square root to primality test including extracting mantissa and exp from double value and more.
     - StringHelper : A helper class with A lot of functions from Append to Implode and more.